 Men often use "blue balls" as a way to guilt-trip women into getting them off.
 It's commonly followed by something like, "You don't know what this feels like."
 Well, guys, as a matter of fact we do.

-Believe it or not, we women are just as capable of getting that uncomfortable, halted-sneeze feeling in our private parts as you men are.
+Believe it or not, women are just as capable of getting that uncomfortable, halted-sneeze feeling in our private parts as men — yes, we're talking about the dreaded "blue balls."
 However, because our sexual organs are more complex — and internal — we can't really call out a specific part as the culprit of our pain.
 Plus, "blue uterus" doesn't sound nearly as catchy.

 For those who aren't familiar with the term, "blue balls" are how men refer to that tight, churning feeling that happens when they get aroused but don't have an orgasm.
 While women don't have balls, we do have corresponding sexual organs that feel equally irksome when they don't get to go through the whole sexual cycle.

-Just like how blood flows to a guy's penis when he gets an erection, women get a similar rush when they become aroused.
-If they don't end up having an orgasm, there may be a tight, cramping feeling going on in there, which is pretty akin to what men feel in their testicles under the same circumstances.
+Just like how blood flows to a penis when a person gets an erection, vulva-owners get a similar rush when they become aroused.
+If they don't end up having an orgasm, there may be a tight, cramping feeling going on in there, which is pretty akin to what people feel in their testicles under the same circumstances.
 This feeling can last up to 20 minutes after the failed orgasm but typically resolves itself, even though you may continue to be emotionally frustrated (what else is new?).

-I spoke with Dr. Fran Walfish, Beverly Hills relationship psychotherapist and co-star of Sex Box, WE tv, to see just how prevalent this issue is among women.
-"Many women, especially those above the age of 40, take longer or have trouble achieving orgasm.
-They either experience a physical discomfort in their uterus or a sense of frustration, or both," said Dr. Walfish.
-Essentially, since women overall tend to have a harder time having an orgasm in the first place, they actually experience female "blue balls" a heck of a lot more often than men do.
+Essentially, since people with vaginas tend to have a harder time having an orgasm in the first place, they actually experience "blue balls" a heck of a lot more often than people with actual balls do.
 Throw that in your dude's face the next time he makes you feel crappy for not getting him all the way there.

-Dr. Walfish says that while it's a frustrating feeling, there are many things you can do to get yourself there if your man cannot (or in some cases will not) oblige.
-Manual stimulation of the clitoris is a go-to for most women when they need that orgasmic release.
+Walfish says that while it's a frustrating feeling, there are many things you can do to get yourself there if your partner cannot (or in some cases will not) oblige.
+Manual stimulation of the clitoris is a go-to for most vulva-owners when they need that orgasmic release.
 However, stimulation of other areas, such as the nipples and even the opening of the anus, can help a stubborn O along.